 In 2 Peter 3:13, Peter states that Christians are to be “looking forward to a new heaven and new earth, the home of righteousness.”
 Notice that we’re not looking forward to God’s heaven as our eternal home, but the new earth and universe.
 The “new heaven” in this passage cannot be a reference to the spiritual dimension where God’s throne is located because God’s heaven is, and always has been, perfect and has no need to be made new.
 Often the term “heaven” (or “heavens”) is used in the Bible simply in reference to the skies and universe; for example, Psalm 19:1, 57:10 and Isaiah 40:22.
 The spiritual dimension where God’s throne is located is described in 2 Corinthians 12:2 as “the third heaven.”
 My point is that we must be careful to “rightly divide” the Scriptures in order to properly determine which “heaven” a passage is contextually referring to.

 NOTE: If the third heaven is where God’s throne is located, and the first heaven is the physical universe, the second heaven would have to be the spiritual dimension encompassing the earth (and space) where the devil and his angels dwell—see Ephesians 6:12 and Isaiah 24:21 for verification.
-This is elaborated in this section of Sheol Know.
+This is elaborated in this section of SHEOL KNOW (scroll down to Understanding the Three Realms – Heaven, Earth and the Underworld).

 In the case of 2 Peter 3:13, “new heaven” refers to the universe and no doubt the “heavenly realms” wherein dwell the “spiritual forces of evil” as well — see the above NOTE.